oracle/terraform-provider-oci/website/docs/r/redis_redis_cluster.html.markdown

 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm#Oracle) of the cluster.
+* `import_from_object_storage_details` - Details for importing Oracle Cloud Infrastructure Cache data from Object Storage RDB file(s) during cluster creation.
+	* `bucket` - The Object Storage bucket name.
+	* `namespace` - The Object Storage namespace name.
+	* `objects` - The list of objects to import from the specified bucket.
+		* `object` - The name of the object in the bucket (for example, 'customerA/exports/backup_ocid/dump.rdb').
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, the message might provide actionable information for a resource in `FAILED` state.
 * `node_collection` - The collection of  cluster nodes.
 	* `items` - Collection of node objects.